logigator/logigator-development-distribution/README.md

 It is also possible to run the scripts directly in the repositories.

 It is not required to start all projects to develop, you can run `logigator-editor` without `logigator-home` or `logigator-shared-comps` for example.

+### Simulation-Mode in the Editor
+If the simulation-mode is not working, is this most likely due to a missing Webassembly module.
+To fix this issue you must build the [Simulation Code](https://github.com/logigator/logigator-simulation) by your self.
+Instructions for doing so can be found in the simulation repo.
+After you built the simulation-code, just copy the contents of `logigator-simulation/webAssembly/dist/` to `logigator-editor/src/assets/wasm`.

 ## License
 This Project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details